tf1993614/embryo_alternative_splicing/README.md

 ## SRA to fastq conversion

 All single cell raw sequencing files (SRA) were downloaded by lanxiang Li using SRAtoolKit (version: 3.0.6).
-Metadata files are in the **embryo_data.xlsx**.
+Source description files are in the **embryo_data.xlsx**.

 All raw SRA files are in `/mnt/disk2/disk_new2/`